selfawarestudio/alio/README.md

 # alio

-:spa A lightweight pjax library with a focus on animated page transitions.
+A lightweight pjax library with a focus on animated page transitions.

 ## Features
 - 🦠 Tiny & minimal (1.3kb gizipped)